 Unless otherwise required by the RWA, all meters will be located in meter pits located by the front property line.
 If RWA allows a meter to be inside the building being served, then the meter shall be located within a basement with normal walking height and width.
-Normal walking height is a minimum unobstructed vertical height of 6-1/2 feet as measured from floor to ceiling.
+Normal walking height and midth.
+Normal walking height a minimum unobstructed vertical height of 6-1/2 feet as measured from floor to ceiling.
 Normal width is a minimum unobstructed horizontal width of 2-1/2 feet as measured perpendicular to the line of the pathway and over the full walking height.